 It is undeniable that the PC configuration problems are both practical and interesting optimization problems widely occurring in many well-developed countries of the world.
 However, specific configuration problems are interesting since they have the unique problem structures that some components are highly constrained while the rest are totally unconstrained.
 This may pose challenge to some conventional enumerative search methods.
 As the PC technology is likely to be more complicated in the future, it will definitely become more difficult to handle these specific configuration problems.
 In this paper, we gave a formal definition of the PC configuration problems as discrete optimization problems.
 Based on this problem formulation, we proposed a systematic framework which allows the integration of different optimizers for optimizing the PC configurations according to the useful information stored in a centralized database and constraint store.
-More importantly, after analyzing the unique features of the PC configuration problems which may possibly lead to combinatorial explosion during the search, we proposed two useful search strategies, one evolutionary algorithm and one beam-search, to control the search and optimization process in our optimizer.
-The min-conflict heuristic based MGA optimizer compared favorably against the beam-search method in handling these real-life PC configuration problems.
-To demonstrate the feasibility of our proposals, we implemented prototypes of our proposed optimizers for some empirical evaluation, and later integrated it into a Web-based PC Configuration Advisor to facilitate the general public in configuring various PCs.
+More importantly, after analyzing the unique features of the PC configuration problems which may possibly lead to combinatorial explosion during the search, we proposed two useful search strategies to control the search and optimization process in our optimizer.
+To demonstrate the feasibility of our proposals, we implemented a prototype for each of our proposed optimizers in Perl for quick experimentation, and later integrated it into a Web-based PC Configuration Advisor to facilitate the general public in configuring their own PCs.
+In our empirical evaluation, the heuristic-based evolutionary approach generally gave more promising results as compared to the beam-search based optimizer.